Photonnnn/photonnnn.github.io/_pages/cv.md

 ## Skills
 * I'm a native Chinese speaker with fine English language proficiency (CET4 588, CET6 542).
 I'm recently preparing for TOEFL.
 * I'm familiar with python, matlab, latex.
 I know about c++, fortran and some other languages.
+I have some experience of using computational server.

 ## Others
 * I'm obsessed with theoritical physics, especially particle physics, field theory, etc. I'm looking for a master or phd offer on these fields.